Posted on November 27, 2013 and last updated on April 05, 2026

 This Nature Conservancy preserve is a beautiful spot, with miles of trails spanning out from the trailhead.
 The 377-acre parcel connects with another 1,300 acres of conserved lands, including Maine Audubon’s Josephine Newman Sanctuary.

 According to The Nature Conservancy, the preserve encompasses 3,500 feet of shoreline on Robinhood Cove, 1,750 feet along the Kennebec River, and 2,200 feet on Wilson Pond.
-There is also, I believe, an old feldspar mine on the property.
-The trails are well-blazed, but it is easy to miss the trail off to the right and to the view of Kennebec River if you’re not looking out for it.
+The trails are well-blazed, and easy to moderate over mostly level terrain, with just two short inclines, if I’m remembering correctly.

-To find the trail that continues across Bay Point Road from the Berry Woods Preserve parking lot, follow the driveway of the bearings business to the end.
-You’ll see a trail sign, and the path heads down to the left to the pond’s edge.
+To find the trail that continues across Bay Point Road from the Berry Woods Preserve parking lot, follow the driveway of the Woodex manufacturing facility to the end.
+You’ll see a trail sign, and the path heads down to the left to the idyllic pond’s edge.
+Woodex makes wooden ball bearings for yachts and donated a trail easement here to The Nature Conservancy.
+The 0.3-mile path continues past the pond to make a 1.5-mile loop forested loop that edges the tidal Robinhood Cove.
+The total distance of this loop, if you start at the main trailhead, is 2.1 miles.